Selma, California: 2010

-Of the 5,596 households 45.9% had children under the age of 18 living with them, 57.3% were married couples living together, 17.0% had a female householder with no husband present, and 18.9% were non-families.
-15.7% of households were one person and 8.7% were one person aged 65 or older.
-The average household size was 3.45 and the average family size was 3.76.

-The age distribution was 33.1% under the age of 18, 11.8% from 18 to 24, 28.6% from 25 to 44, 16.2% from 45 to 64, and 10.3% 65 or older.
-The median age was 28 years.
-For every 100 females, there were 100.5 males.
-For every 100 females age 18 and over, there were 99.1 males.

-The median income for a household in the city was $34,713, and the median family income was $36,510.
-Males had a median income of $26,966 versus $22,672 for females.
-The per capita income for the city was $12,834.
-About 17.4% of families and 22.7% of the population were below the poverty line, including 31.0% of those under age 18 and 10.9% of those age 65 or over.

 History and culture

-Selma owes its beginnings to farming and to the Southern Pacific Railroad, which began in the 1870s as a branch line of the Central Pacific Railroad.
+Selma owes its beginnings as the second city in Fresno County to farming and to the Southern Pacific Railroad, which began in the 1870s as a branch line of the Central Pacific Railroad.
 The route of the Southern Pacific through California's Central Valley gave rise to a string of small towns between Sacramento and Bakersfield.
 Selma was among them.

 In 1880, residents of the rural community that would become Selma established the Valley View School District.
 The first post office opened in 1880.
-A decade later, four farmers - Jacob E. Whitson, Egbert H. Tucker, George Otis and Monroe Snyder - formed a partnership and developed a townsite along the railroad.
+A decade later, four farmers – Jacob E. Whitson, Egbert H. Tucker, George Otis and Monroe Snyder – formed a partnership and developed a townsite along the railroad.
 They began auctioning lots and just three years later the city of Selma was formally incorporated.